Le-Polemil/Le-Polemil/README.md

 **Feats & Special Abilities**
 - 🔁 React hooks Whisperer
-- ⚔️ Slays legacy code with a single commit (adding a "// TODO: Redo this but nicely")
+- 🧪 Refacto code to avoid redundancy
 - 📦 Summons animations with Framer Motion or View Transitions
 - 🔐 Speaks the sacred tongue of Accessibility (not fluent yet)